blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 It's unclear whether your senses or language surrounding alcohol have become any more refined, but you sure can throw the stuff back.
 Your body has a strong tolerance for alcohol.

 ### University (requires at least 15 INT)
 Testing earned you a year's stay at college, where you graduated with a degree in one topic.
-Choose one of the below skills that you are already proficient in.
+Choose one of the skills that you are already proficient in from your Well-rounded education.
 You gain expertise in that skill and may add twice your proficiency bonus when making skill checks with it.
-- Arcana
-- History
-- Investigation
-- Nature
-- Religion

 ### Fashion Expert (requires at least 15 WIS)
 You've seen enough trends that you understand fashion intuitively.
 In a pinch, you can give a makeover to even the most unseemly creatures to make them considerably more presentable.
 More importantly, you know how to dress to blend in with various peoples.